 Acacias is part of Operation Encompass, a project that runs in partnership with Manchester Safeguarding Board and Greater Manchester Police.
 The project provides early reporting to schools of any domestic abuse incidents that occur outside of school but which might have an impact on a child attending school on the following day.
 Police will liaise with a Key Adult (Mr Webster) in school and share information, in confidence, that will ensure the school is able to support children and their families.

-If you have a safeguarding concern regarding one of our pupils, please call the office and ask to speak to a Designated Person for Safeguarding (there are three - Mr Webster, Mr Sanchez and Mrs Riley).
+If you have a safeguarding concern regarding one of our pupils, please call the office and ask to speak to a Designated Person for Safeguarding (there are three - Mr Webster (Lead), Mr Litchfield and Mrs Riley).

 To view our safeguarding policy please click here.